-Domain: Instruction and Student Achievement

-lm plementa ation Sta tus

-Indicator Examples or Evidence of Practice Not Not Part Fully Data Sources/Supporting Evidence

-yet В A rully

-21. All instructional and related services personnel use formative assessment processes and tools to gather, analyze and evaluate data about effective instruction and behavior interventions for all students with and without disabilities in general education and natural contexts.
-General education teachers collaborate with special education teachers, and other related services personnel, to use a variety of data collection tools and processes to continuously assess progress of SWDs in general education classrooms and natural conte to use a variety of data collection tools and processes to continuously assess progress of SWDs in general education classrooms and natural contexts, such as: Checklists Profiles FBA tools; Ecological inventories; Portfolios; Performance assessments; Reading assessment tools; and Scoring criteria/rubrics.
+Domain: Instruction and Stude ent Ach ieveme nt Im plementa ation Stat tus Indicator Examples or Evidence of Practice Not Part tially Fully Data Sources/Supporting Evidence yet В Α Fully 21.
+All instructional and related services personnel use formative assessment processes and tools to gather, analyze and evaluate data about effective instruction and behavior interventions for all students with and without disabilities in general education and natural contexts.
+General education teachers collaborate with special education teachers, and other related services personnel, to use a variety of data collection tools and processes to continuously assess progress of SWDs in general education classrooms and natural conte to use a variety of data collection tools and processes to continuously assess progress of SWDs in general education classrooms and natural conte to use a variety of data collection tools and processes to continuously assess progress of SWDs in general education classrooms and natural contexts, such as: Checklists Profiles FBA tools; Feological inventories; Task analysis; Performance assessments; Reading assessment tools; and Scoring criteria/rubrics.
 All teachers use formative assessment data to adjust instruction, revise behavior plans and determine individual student responses to interventions in general education and natural contexts.
 Instructional personnel consider SWDs as general education students first and use data-driven decision making to identify supports needed for SWDs to make progress in general education and natural contexts.
 The school has designated personnel with expertise in gathering and analyzing student data who provide ongoing support in the use of formative assessment processes.
 All SWDs have access to the same multi-tiered interventions as those without disabilities.
-MTSS minutes

-Note: · SS meeting minutes, classroom data, documentation show ing adjust ments in i nsu ucuon or benav ui piatis.

-Comn nents:
+General education teachers collaborate with special education teachers, and other related services personnel, to use a variety of data collection tools and processes to continuously assess progress of SWDs in general education classrooms.
+Teachers inconsistently use a variety of data collection tools and processes to continuously assess progress of SWDs in general education classrooms and natural contexts Note: · .
+SS meeting minutes, classroom data, documentation show Comn ients: